VeronicaG24/Assignment2_exp/README.md

 Requirements
 ----------------------

-The purpose of the second assignment of Experimental robotics is to implement the control of a robot in **ROS** (as done in the first assignment), adding plan actions for reaching the markers thanks to **ROSplan** and implementing one of the possible SLAM algorithm for avoiding obstacles and creating a local map of the environment.
+The purpose of the second assignment of Experimental robotics is to let the robot reaching the markers using planned actions thanks to [ROSplan](https://kcl-planning.github.io/ROSPlan/).
+In addition the robot needs to avoide obstacles, and building the local map thanks to one of the possible [SLAM](https://github.com/CarmineD8/SLAM_packages) algorithm.

 As in the first assignment, the implementation must be done first in simulation (the world file assignment2.world is given), then with the real **Rosbot**.

-The mobile robot, which is endowed with a camera, has to:
+To summarize, the mobile robot endowed with a camera has to:
-* find all markers in the environment
+* find the four markers in the environment;
-* go back to the initial position
+* go back to the initial position;

 Knowing that:
-* marker 11 is visible from the position x = 6.0, y = 2.0
+* marker 11 is visible from the position x = 6.0, y = 2.0;
-* marker 12 is visible from the position x = 7.0, y = -5.0
+* marker 12 is visible from the position x = 7.0, y = -5.0;
-* marker 13 is visible from the position x = -3.0, y = -8.0
+* marker 13 is visible from the position x = -3.0, y = -8.0;
-* marker 15 is visible from the position x = -7.0, y = -1.5
+* marker 15 is visible from the position x = -7.0, y = -1.5;
+* initial position is x = 0.0 and y = 1.0;

 Implementation